Integrin alpha M

 Integrin alpha M (ITGAM) is one protein subunit that forms heterodimeric integrin alpha-M beta-2 (α_{M}β_{2}) molecule, also known as macrophage-1 antigen (Mac-1) or complement receptor 3 (CR3).
-ITGAM is also known as CR3A, and cluster of differentiation molecule 11B (CD11B).
+ITGAM is also known as CR3A and cluster of differentiation molecule 11B (CD11B).
 The second chain of α_{M}β_{2} is the common integrin β_{2} subunit known as CD18, and integrin α_{M}β_{2} thus belongs to the β_{2} subfamily (or leukocyte) integrins.

 α_{M}β_{2} is expressed on the surface of many leukocytes involved in the innate immune system, including monocytes, granulocytes, macrophages, and natural killer cells and subsets of T and B cells.
 It mediates inflammation by regulating leukocyte adhesion and migration and has been implicated in several immune processes such as phagocytosis, cell-mediated cytotoxicity, chemotaxis and cellular activation.
 It is involved in the complement system due to its capacity to bind inactivated complement component 3b (iC3b).
 The ITGAM (alpha) subunit of integrin α_{M}β_{2} is directly involved in causing the adhesion and spreading of cells but cannot mediate cellular migration without the presence of the β2 (CD18) subunit.

-In genomewide association studies, single nucleotide polymorphisms in ITGAM had the strongest association with systemic lupus erythematosus, with an odds ratio of 1.65 for the T allele of rs9888739 and lupus.
+In genome-wide association studies, single nucleotide polymorphisms in ITGAM had the strongest association with systemic lupus erythematosus, with an odds ratio of 1.65 for the T allele of rs9888739 and lupus.

 In histopathology, immunohistochemistry with antibodies against CD11B is frequently used to identify macrophages and microglia.